wilsonwoodyard/wilsonwoodyard/README.md

 I'm currently looking for a role as a Jr. iOS Developer.
 I have experience with:

-Swift

-SQL

-C#

-XCode

-UIKit

-SwiftUI

-CoreData

-Firebase

-CocoaPods

-App Store Connect
+Swift, SQL, C#, XCode, UIKit, SwiftUI, CoreData, Firebase, CocoaPods, App Store Connect and TestFlight

-TestFlight

 Below are apps I have worked on as apart of my iOS Bootcamp.
 I am currently building an original app that is in beta and is avaiable via TestFlight, Please email me at for access.